devmarkusb/toolib/README.md

 ### Namespace clashes

-In rare cases when you need to have another namespace `ul` around, you can set `UL_DISABLE_NAMESPACE_ALIAS` to `ON` which yields base namespace `mb::ul` instead.
+In rare cases when you need to have another namespace `too` around, you can set `UL_DISABLE_NAMESPACE_ALIAS` to `ON` which yields base namespace `mb::too` instead.